Posts by Greg Henderson

 Company size is important to think through when it comes to running a business.
 When I was a kid, these are the numbers I memorized: 2222 and 355-5025.
 The first was my address (I was not allowed to leave the neighborhood unless I could recite the specific digits), and the other was my home phone…

-Using intentionality to shape your company What was your first job?
+What was your first job?
 This was an icebreaker question at a recent conference I attended, and the really cool thing was the group took off and ran with it.
-I soon discovered pool boys, babysitters, lawn mowers, farmhands, and pizza deliverers had worked hard, moved up, and made…
+I soon discovered pool boys, babysitters, lawn mowers, farmhands, and pizza deliverers had worked hard, moved up, and made it to their current position today.…

 Have you ever been duped into buying something that you probably didn’t need because the salesperson was super convincing and they assured you that your life would be so much better with it?
 I have.
 It was a Kirby vacuum cleaner, and it was sooo cool.
 I bought it, and I purged our home of…